 This chapter has discussed models with essentially two different kinds of information: fuzzy membership functions, which represent similarities of objects to nondistinct properties, and probabilities, which provide knowledge about relative frequencies.
-The value of either of these kinds of information in making decisions is a matter of preference; popular, but controversial, contrary views have been offered [Ross et al., 2002].
+The value of either of these kinds of information in making decisions is a matter of preference; popular, but controversial, contrary views have been offered (Ross et al., 2002).
 Fuzzy models are not replacements for probability models.
-As seen in Fig. 1.1, every crisp set is fuzzy, but the converse does not hold.
-The idea that crisp sets are special forms of fuzzy sets was illustrated graphically in the section on sets as points, where crisp sets are represented by the vertices of a unit hypercube.
+As seen in Figure 1.1, every crisp set is fuzzy, but the converse does not hold.
+An example (Fig. 1.4) was given that illustrates that the choice of an uncertainty model can lead to some strange counterintuitive results, and the reader is cautioned to exercise judgment in the selection of the most appropriate model that conforms to the actual uncertainty present in the problem.
+The idea that crisp sets are special forms of fuzzy sets was illustrated graphically in the section on sets as points, in which crisp sets are represented by the vertices of a unit hypercube.
 All other points within the unit hypercube, or along its edges, are graphically analogous to a fuzzy set.
 Fuzzy models are not that different from more familiar models.
 Sometimes they work better, and sometimes they do not.
 After all, the efficacy of a model in solving a problem should be the only criterion used to judge that model.
 Lately, a growing body of evidence suggests that fuzzy approaches to real problems are an effective alternative to previous, traditional methods.